 What Causes Head and Neck Cancer?

 While there are several factors that could cause this type of cancer, as much as 85% of head and neck cancer cases are linked to tobacco use.
-Amazingly, your body can reverse most of the genetic damage caused by tobacco once you stop using it.
+The most important thing you can do for your health is to stop using tobacco.
+Your body can reverse most of the genetic damage caused by tobacco once you stop using it.

 Head and Neck Cancer Risk Factors

-If you have risk factors, Banner MD Anderson Cancer Center can help.
+If you have risk factors for cancer, Banner MD Anderson Cancer Center can help.
 We’re here to support you at any stage of your health care journey.

 Risk factors for head and neck cancer include:

-- Epstein-Barr virus (EBV), which causes mononucleosis (mono) and stays dormant in the cells of your throat and immune system
+- Epstein-Barr virus (EBV): Causes mononucleosis (mono) and stays dormant in the cells of your throat and immune system

-- Being a male (men are two to three times more likely than women)
+- Gender: Men are two to three times more likely than women to get head and neck cancer

-- Gastroesophageal reflux disease (GERD) or acid reflux
+- Gastroesophageal reflux disease (GERD) or acid reflux: Reflux of stomach acid into the upper airway and throat

-- Exposure to certain chemicals and substances, including asbestos, wood dust and paint fumes
+- Environment: Sun exposure and exposure to certain chemicals and substances, including asbestos, wood dust and paint fumes

 How to Prevent Head and Neck Cancer

 Although there is no proven way to prevent head and neck cancer, you may be able to lower your risk.
-Talk to your doctor or schedule an appointment with Banner MD Anderson’s caring team of experts for more information about your personal risk.
+Talk to your doctor or schedule an appointment with Banner MD Anderson’s caring team of experts for more information about your personal risk and cancer prevention.

 To reduce your risk for head and neck cancer: